Ealing comedies: Later comedies

 Who Done It?
 (1956) was the final comedy made at Ealing Studios, before it was sold to the BBC.
 It parodies detective fiction with a young man setting himself up in business as a private detective after receiving a windfall of £100.
-His confused efforts to solve a crime lead to his becoming entangled in cold war espionage.
+His confused efforts to solve a crime lead to his becoming entangled in Cold War espionage.
 The film was closer in style to traditional 1930s comedy, rather than the type of films Ealing had become known for over the previous decade.

 Two final comedies were released under the Ealing banner, but made at Elstree Studios.
 Barnacle Bill (1957) follows Captain Ambrose who, after leaving the navy, buys a run-down pier on the English seaside.
 Ambrose tries to revive the pier crossing swords with the local council who have a scheme to redevelop the entire seafront, personally enriching themselves while ruining him.
 Ambrose battles them by severing his connection with the shore, registering his pier as a ship under a foreign flag, and marketing it as a tourist destination for those too seasick to go on cruises.
 In Davy (1958) a promising entertainer tries to decide whether to strike out on his own, or stay with his family's struggling music hall act.
 No further comedies were made by Ealing, and after the thriller Siege of Pinchgut (1959), the brand was absorbed into the wider Rank Organisation.

 The previous year Rank had released Rockets Galore!, a sequel to Whisky Galore!, but its production was unconnected with Ealing.

 Personnel

 Many of the films were built around a repertory group of actors, screenwriters, directors and technicians.
-Directors were Alexander Mackendrick, Charles Crichton, Robert Hamer, Charles Frend, Anthony Pelissier and Henry Cornelius.
-Notable actors who became prolific in these films included Stanley Holloway, Alec Guinness, Raymond Huntley and Alastair Sim.
-A number of actors also appeared frequently in smaller roles such as Philip Stainton and Edie Martin.
+Directors were Alexander Mackendrick, Charles Crichton, Robert Hamer, Charles Frend, Michael Relph and Henry Cornelius.
+Composers included Ernest Irving and Georges Auric.
+Notable actors who became prolific in these films included Stanley Holloway, Alec Guinness, Joan Greenwood, Cecil Parker, Moira Lister and Peggy Cummins.
+A number of actors also appeared frequently in smaller roles such as Edie Martin and Philip Stainton.

+In what was his first major film role, Peter Sellers starred opposite Alec Guinness in The Ladykillers.
+In Kind Hearts and Coronets Guinness had played multiple roles (which Sellers would later emulate).
+Sellers stated that during filming he "used to watch Alec Guinness do everything, his rehearsals, his scenes, everything.
+He is my ideal... and my idol."